 - You may get a mounting clamp with the AT2040USB, but you won’t get a mic stand or boom arm out of the box.
 You can always purchase one from Audio-Technica, but it’s an additional expense (starting at $89 USD).

 The most significant difference between the AT2040 and the AT2040USB is all in the name.
 The AT2040USB has a USB connection, while the AT2040 has an XLR connection.
-You’ll need a mixer or audio interface to use the former and just a laptop or desktop to use the latter.
+You’ll need an audio mixer or audio interface to use the former and just a laptop or desktop to use the latter.

 There are a few other differences worth exploring here: